Process for commercial tenants and landlords

 What can I do if I can’t reach an agreement or get a response from the other party?

 - You can try to resolve the matter by applying for our free and impartial help.

 - When applying, make sure you include:

 - all of the relevant correspondence and other materials sent between you and the other party (e.g. any written requests for rent relief and responses to these requests, documents showing fall in turnover)

 - the other party’s contact details (including their postal address and phone number)

 - a copy of the lease.

 What happens at the VSBC?

-- If the landlord and tenant reach an agreement during the mediation session, they are able to enter into binding Terms of Settlement.
+- The mediation session will be held at a time that suits both parties.
+If the tenant and landlord reach an agreement, they will be able to enter into binding Terms of Settlement.